aras-p/UnityGaussianSplatting/readme.md

 There are various controls on the script to debug/visualize the data, as well as a slider to move game camera into one of asset's camera locations.

+The rendering takes game object transformation matrix into account; the official gaussian splat models seem to be all rotated by about
+-160 degrees around X axis, so in the sample scene the object has that rotation on it, and the camera is setup as a child object.

 _That's it!_

 Wishlist that I may or might not do at some point:
-- [ ] Make it respect the game object transform
+- [x] Make it respect the game object transform
 - [ ] Make rendering faster (actual tiled compute shader rasterizer)
 - [ ] Look at ways to make the data sets smaller (both on-disk and in-memory)
 - [x] Integrate better with "the rest" of rendering that might be in the scene (BiRP)